-Volunteers from AARP Tax-Aide will be assisting with taxes at three Santa Rosa County libraries beginning Feb.
-3. The AARP Tax-Aide program is the nation’s largest free, volunteer-run tax preparation and assistance service, providing service to millions of low- and middle-income taxpayers, with special attention to those ages 60 and older.
-Patrons are served on a first come–first served basis.
-Pre-registration is not accepted and space is limited, so arrive early.
+Volunteers from AARP Tax-Aide will be assisting with taxes at three Santa Rosa County libraries beginning February 1.
+The AARP Tax-Aide program is the nation's largest free, volunteer-run tax preparation and assistance service, providing service to millions of low- and middle-income taxpayers, with special attention to those ages 60 and older.
+Appointments are required.
+Please check the library website for additional details at www.santarosa.fl.gov/libraries

 STEAM Makerspace – Gulf Breeze Library - 1060 Shoreline Dr.

 Feb.
 4, 11, 18, & 25, 2 p.m. – 4 p.m.